What is Epic! for Education? Best Tips and Tricks

 (Image credit: Epic!)

-Read on to find out everything you need to know about Epic! for teachers, parents and students.
+Read on to find out everything you need to know about Epic! for teachers, parents, and students.

 What is Epic!?

-Epic! (opens in new tab) is a digital library, but it's also an online reader for accessing all that content.
-New books and videos are added weekly, with more than 40,000 currently available.
+Epic! is a digital library, but it's also an online reader for accessing all that content.
+New books and videos are added weekly, with more than 40,000 titles currently available.

 The site allows teachers to track student progress, plus provides recommendations for developmentally appropriate stories and novels for each student as their reading skills improve.